itamames/Assignment5/README.md

 public static List<PathVertex> dijkstra(ExtendedGraph g, Vertex v): The implementation of the main algorithm.
 Extra credit, use a priority data structure to improve performance.

 public static List<PathVertex> initializeSingleSource(ExtendedGraph g, Vertex s): The starting step for Dijkstra Algorithm.
-* This sets every PathVertex's parent to null and its distance to the source infinity except for the source (s) where its distance is 0 and gets the vertices (which is of type Vertex) from g and create a List of type PathVertex.
+* This sets every PathVertex's parent to null and its distance to the source infinity except for the source (s) where its distance is 0 and gets the vertices (which is of type Vertex) from g and creates a List of type PathVertex.

 ## Part II.
 Graph Algorithms

 In this part of the assignment, you will use the graph representation you created in Part I to read a description of a graph and answer questions about it.
-In particular, you should use Dijkstra's algorithm to find shortest paths in the graph.
+In particular, you should use Dijkstra's algorithm to find the shortest paths in the graph.

 ## What to Do
 Write a program that reads a description of an undirected graph with weighted edges, then answers questions about paths in that graph.
 More specifically, the program should operate as follows: